Paraguay says eight troops killed in ambush

-ASUNCION An ambush in the north of Paraguay killed eight soldiers, authorities said on Saturday, adding that the attack bore the hallmarks of the guerrilla group known as the Paraguayan People's Army.
+ASUNCION (Reuters) - An ambush in the north of Paraguay killed eight soldiers, authorities said on Saturday, adding that the attack bore the hallmarks of the guerrilla group known as the Paraguayan People's Army.

 The Paraguayan People's Army, known locally by its Spanish initials EPP, is a small leftist group formed just over a decade ago.